MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-version-history-limits.md

 1. Select **Version history limits**.
 1. Select **Manually**.
 1. Enter a value between 100 and 50,000 in the **Number of major versions** box.
-1. Select one of the preset values for **Delete versions after this period of time** drop-down option or.
+1. Select one of the preset values for **Delete versions after this period of time** drop-down option. or
 1. To enter a custom value for **Delete versions after**, select the custom value from the dropbox and enter value greater than 30 days in the **Days** box and **Save**.
 1. Select **Save** and **Confirm** to apply the changes to all new libraries created.